kex-24/kex-24-1/gpt-task.md

-# Galaxy Pets: Collect and Train Your Cosmic Companions

-For this programming assignment in Java, you are stepping into the shoes of a cosmic trainer, embarking on a journey through the universe to collect and train Galaxy Pets.
-These are mythical creatures with unique abilities and attributes that you'll be modeling in Java.
+# DinoPark Java Programming Task

 ## Deadline
-This assignment is due before the next scheduled class.
+Submit this task before the next exercise session.

 ## Instructions
-For instructions on how to complete and submit this assignment, please refer to the assignments section of the course instructions reachable via [assignments section of our course webpage](https://assignments.example.com).
+Follow the course instructions for submitting assignments, which can be found in the assignments section of the course instructions.

 ## Preparation

-- Complete and understand all questions in Module 2: "Exploring Object-Oriented Programming".
+- Complete readings in Module 2: Looking Inside Classes accessible through the course portal or directly on the web.
-- Access the OLI material through Canvas or directly via [programming course materials](https://programmingmaterials.example.com).
+- Review the OLI material and tasks up to this module.

-Note: The OLI material and tasks this year may not perfectly align, so it's okay to read ahead if you did not find everything mentioned.

 ## Learning Goals

-The goals for this week include understanding how to:
-- Design Java classes.
-- Implement fields and methods within a class.
-- Utilize the `main` method for testing.
-- Understand the concept of object encapsulation.
-- Manage object interaction within a Java application.

-## Troubleshooting Guide

-1. Browse the [posted questions](https://forum.example.com/issues) related to this week's assignment.
-Are others experiencing the same issue?
-2. If not, create a [New Question](https://forum.example.com/issues/new) with a descriptive title beginning with "Week *x*: *summary of problem*".
-3. Seek out further help at the [weekly help sessions](https://helpsessions.example.com) hosted by our team.

-Collaboration with peers is encouraged, but please avoid sharing exact solutions.

-## Assignment Details

-Your journey through the galactic frontier begins with the creation of unique Galaxy Pets crafted from the essence of cosmic phenomena.
-Dive into this universe by modeling these creatures in Java.
-Let your imagination run wild; perhaps a Starlion with the roar of a collapsing star, or a Nebulupi, a wolf made from the gas of a nebulous cloud.

-### Task 1: Class Creation

-Start by creating a file named `GalaxyPet.java` inside the `src` directory.
-Declare the GalaxyPet class within this file.

-### Task 2: Defining Properties

-Our Galaxy Pets need characteristics.
-Define the following fields within the GalaxyPet class, without assigning any initial values:

-- String name
-- int energyLevel
-- int cosmicPower
-- int speed
-- boolean asleep

-### Task 3: Spawning Galaxy Pets

-In the `main` method of your GalaxyPet class, create and instantiate a "Starlion" with initial values for its characteristics.
-Use the dot operator to set these attributes directly for now.

-### Task 4: Encapsulation with Getters and Setters

-To encapsulate the inner workings of our Galaxy Pets, change the access modifiers of your fields to `private`.
-Then, implement getters and setters for each property.

-### Task 5: Constructing with Constructors

-Implement a constructor for the GalaxyPet class that allows setting all characteristics upon instantiation.
-Create a second pet, "Nebulupi", using this constructor.

-### Task 6: Display Information

-Create a method named `displayInfo` within the GalaxyPet class that prints out all information about the pet to the console.

-### Task 7: The Cosmic Challenge

-Galaxy Pets can challenge each other to cosmic duels.
-Implement a method named `challenge` where one pet can challenge another.
-The outcome will determine which pet gains cosmic power.
-Incorporate simple logic based on your chosen attributes.

-### Task 8: Understanding Scope and Shadowing

-Review examples of scope and variable shadowing provided in the reading materials.
-Be prepared to adjust your implementation if necessary, focusing on proper usage of the `this` keyword.

-## Final Checklist

-- [ ] Created and developed the GalaxyPet class with fields and methods.
-- [ ] Utilized getters and setters for encapsulation.
-- [ ] Implemented constructors for easy object instantiation.
-- [ ] Developed a method displaying a pet's info.
-- [ ] Enabled Galaxy Pets to challenge each other.

-## Bugs and Errors?

-If you encounter any inconsistencies or errors with this assignment, please report them by creating a [New Issue](https://forum.example.com/issues/new) with the title "Week *x* Error: *summary of error here*".
-Contributors identifying bugs will be acknowledged.

-This personalized task should help the student understand the same core programming concepts as the model task, framed around an engaging theme of collecting and training cosmic creatures.
+This week, you'll learn how to:
+* Design Java classes with proper attributes and methods
+* Implement constructors, getters, and setters in Java
+* Manipulate objects using the dot operator
+* Understand and utilize the main method and printing in Java
+* Grasp the concept of scope and variable shadowing in Java

+## Assignment Overview

+In the lush forests of the DinoPark, several species of dinosaurs roam freely.
+Your task is to model these dinosaurs in Java, creating a digital representation of these ancient creatures.

+### Task 1: Creating Your Dinosaur Class

+Start by creating a new Java file called `Dinosaur.java` in your project's `src` folder.
+This file will contain the `Dinosaur` class, which will serve as the blueprint for creating dinosaur objects.

+Your dinosaurs should have the following characteristics, which will be represented as fields in the class:
+- `String` speciesName
+- `int` age
+- `int` health
+- `int` strength
+- `boolean` isHungry

+Add these fields to your class.
+Do not assign any values to them yet as their values will be specific to each dinosaur object you create.

+### Task 2: Constructing a Dinosaur

+Next, you'll create a constructor for the `Dinosaur` class.
+This constructor should take parameters for each of the fields you've defined and assign them to the corresponding fields of the class.

+Once you've written your constructor, create a dinosaur object in your class's main method.
+For example, you could create a Tyrannosaurus Rex named "Rex" who is 15 years old, has a health of 100, a strength of 80, and is currently hungry.

+### Task 3: Using Getters and Setters

+To promote good encapsulation practices, modify your dinosaur class by setting the access modifier of all fields to `private`.
+Then, create getter and setter methods for each field.
+These methods will control access to the fields, allowing you to read and modify their values safely from outside the class.

+### Task 4: Creating More Dinosaurs

+With your class structure in place, create two more dinosaur objects of different species in the main method.
+Use the constructor to set their initial properties.

+### Task 5: Implement a Feed Method

+Dinosaurs need to eat!
+Write a method named `feedDinosaur` that accepts a `Dinosaur` object as its parameter.
+This method should simulate feeding the dinosaur, thus setting its `isHungry` field to `false`.
+It should also print a message indicating that the dinosaur has been fed.

+### Task 6: Dinosaurs Roaring

+Add a method to the `Dinosaur` class that simulates the dinosaur making a roaring sound.
+The method, named `roar`, doesn't need to return anything but should print a message to the console that includes the species name of the dinosaur and a roaring sound.

+### Task 7: Understand Scope and Shadowing

+Review examples of variable shadowing provided in the course material, and be prepared to discuss these concepts as they relate to your `Dinosaur` class.
+Pay special attention to the use of the `this` keyword to distinguish between class fields and method parameters with the same name.

+## Submission Checklist
+- Create the `Dinosaur` class with the specified fields.
+- Implement a constructor that initializes all fields of the class.
+- Add getter and setter methods for each field.
+- Create two additional dinosaur objects using your class.
+- Implement and test the `feedDinosaur` method.
+- Implement and test the `roar` method.
+- Review and understand the examples of scope and variable shadowing.

+## Troubleshooting
+If you encounter issues, first review the posted questions.
+If your question hasn't been addressed, create a new issue with a descriptive title based on the problem you're experiencing.

+## Bugs and Feedback
+If you discover any bugs in this exercise or have feedback, please open a new issue with a descriptive title reflecting the problem or feedback.